-The Essentially Ellington High School Jazz Band Competition & Festival (EE) is one of the most unique jazz programs for high school bands in the U.S., Canada, and Australia.
+The Essentially Ellington High School Jazz Band Competition & Festival (EE) is one of the most unique jazz programs for high school bands in North America.
 EE extends the legacy of Duke Ellington by widely disseminating his music, in its original arrangements, to high school musicians for study and performance.
 Utilizing Ellington's music challenges students to increase their musical proficiency and knowledge of the jazz language.
 EE consists of the following initiatives and services:

-- Supplying the Music: Each year Jazz at Lincoln Center (JALC) transcribes, publishes, and distributes Duke Ellington charts (along with additional educational materials) to high school bands in the U.S. and Canada and American schools abroad. - Talking About Duke: Throughout the school year, band directors and students correspond with professional clinicians who answer questions regarding Ellington's music.
+- Supplying the Music: Each year Jazz at Lincoln Center (JALC) transcribes, publishes, and distributes Duke Ellington charts (along with additional educational materials) to high school bands in the U.S., Canada and American schools abroad. - Talking About Duke: Throughout the school year, band directors and students correspond with professional clinicians who answer questions regarding Ellington's music.
 EE strives to foster mentoring relationships through e-mail correspondence, various conference presentations, and the festival weekend. - Sharing Experiences: Students are encouraged to enter an essay contest by writing about an experience they have had with jazz music.
 The first-place winner earns the honor of naming a seat in Frederick P. Rose Hall-home of Jazz at Lincoln Center. - Professional Feedback: Bands are invited to submit a recording of their performance of the charts either for entry in the competition or for comments only.
-Every submission receives a thorough written assessment. - Finalists and In-School Workshops: Fifteen bands are selected from competition entries to attend the competition and festival in New York City.
+Every submission receives a thorough written assessment.

+- Finalists and In-School Workshops: Fifteen bands are selected from competition entries to attend the competition and festival in New York City.
 To prepare, each finalist band receives an in-school workshop led by a professional musician.
-Local

-EE participants are also invited to attend these workshops.

-- Competition & Festival: EE culminates in a three-day festival at Jazz at Lincoln Center's new Frederick P. Rose Hall.
+Local EE participants are also invited to attend these workshops. - Competition & Festival: EE culminates in a three-day festival at Jazz at Lincoln Center's Frederick P. Rose Hall.
 Students, teachers, and musicians from across North America participate in workshops, rehearsals, and performances.
 The festival concludes with an evening concert at Lincoln Center's Avery Fisher Hall that features the three top-placing bands, joining Wynton Marsalis and the Lincoln Center Jazz Orchestra in an all-Ellington performance. - Band Director Academy: This professional development program for band directors is designed to enhance their ability to teach and conduct the music of Duke Ellington and other big band composers.
-Led by prominent jazz educators each summer, this five-day program integrates performance, history, pedagogy, and discussion into an intensive educational experience for educators at all levels. - Essentially Ellington Down Under: A partnership between Jazz at Lincoln Center and the Western Australian Academy of Performing Arts at Edith Cowen University, EE Down Under mirrors the model JALC has produced successfully in the U.S. and Canada by bringing the music of Duke Ellington to secondary schools in Western Australia.
+Led by prominent jazz educators each summer, this short program integrates performance, history, pedagogy, and discussion into an intensive educational experience for educators at all levels.

-As of May 2004, EE has distributed 60,000 scores to more than 3,500 schools in all 50 U.S. states, schools in Canadian provinces, American schools abroad, and schools in Western Australia.
+As of May 2005, EE has distributed scores to more than 3,500 schools in all 50 U.S. states, schools in Canadian provinces, American schools abroad, and schools in Western Australia.
 Since 1996, more than 200,000 students have been exposed to Duke Ellington's music through EE.

-Alfred Music Publishing is the official print music publisher for Jazz at Lincoln Center.
+Alfred Music Publishing Co., Inc. is the official print music publisher for Jazz at Lincoln Center.